SeaDevTeam/SDLauncher-WPF/README.md

 # SeaDev Launcher
 The source code of https://github.com/Chaniru22/SDLauncher/

-# This version is outdated.No longer maintained so please use the uwp verson
+# This version is outdated.No longer maintained.
+So please use the uwp verson
 <br>
 The idea of the creation by https://github.com/TurtlzYT
 <br>